 room, but that’s off topic.

 Rei and Sechson, by now, had made quick work of the cake, and it was almost half gone.
-Warren was ignoring them, and reading a book.
+Warren ignored them, and chose to read a book instead.

 Mm.
 Mmmhm.
 Rei points at her piece of cake with one

-of Sechson’s forks, holding the little saucer in her other hand
+of Sechson’s forks, as she held the little saucer in her other